Autumn Budget 2025: Key points for business energy and net zero

-Today’s Autumn Budget followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.
+The Autumn Budget 2025 followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.

 With this in mind, many (ourselves included) expected bold action on energy and net zero.
-The Chancellor’s speech, however, offered very little detail on either.
-Most of the substance sits quietly in the full Budget document.
+The Chancellor’s speech, however, offered very little detail on either with most of the substance sitting quietly in the full Budget document.

 Key Takeaways